 A. Construction Change Directive: Architect may issue a Construction Change Directive on AIA Document G714.
-Construction Change Directive instructs Contractor to proceed with a change in the Work, for subsequent inclusion in a Change Order.
+Construction Change Directive instructs Contractor to proceed with a change

 - 1. Construction Change Directive contains a complete description of change in the Work.
 It also designates method to be followed to determine change in the Contract Sum or the Contract Time. - B. Documentation: Maintain detailed records on a time and material basis of work required by the Construction Change Directive. - 1.
 After completion of change, submit an itemized account and supporting data necessary to substantiate cost and time adjustments to the Contract.